T-Troll/alienfx-tools/Doc/alienfx-gui.md

   - Make lights react on screen colors (Ambient lights).
   - Make lights react on sound around (Haptics).
   - It fast!
 - Control system fans.
 Instead of AWCC, fan control is dynamic, so you can boost them any way you want.
-Or unboost.
+Or reset boost.
 - Can have a profile for any application you run, switching not only light sets, but, for example, dim lights or only switch if application in foreground.
 - Fast, less buggy and robust LightFX support (emulation).